Proppys

 Planning & licensing overview

-Bristol City Council's Article 4 Directions (2012) cover BS2, BS3, BS5, BS6, BS7, and BS8, removing permitted development rights for C3→C4 HMO conversion in all of Bristol's most desirable inner postcodes.
-BS13, BS16, BS34, and outer postcodes retain full PD rights.
+Bristol City Council's existing Article 4 Directions (2012) cover BS2, BS3, BS5, BS6, BS7 and BS8, removing permitted development rights for C3 to C4 HMO conversion across the inner postcodes.
+Coverage within these districts is partial rather than blanket - the boundary follows ward and street lines, so the council's interactive map should be checked for the specific address.
+BS13 and BS16 currently retain PD rights, but new Article 4 Directions made on 17 December 2025 (consultation closed 29 January 2026) extend coverage and take effect 1 January 2027 if confirmed.
+BS34 (Patchway/Bradley Stoke) sits in South Gloucestershire UA, not Bristol City Council, and is unaffected.
 Additional HMO Licensing applies across BS5 and other inner postcodes.
 Any HMO acquisition in the Article 4 zone should verify existing planning permission and licence transferability.